Help

 If the lights go out at night, a flashlight can help you see where you’re going.
 It’s brighter and safer than candles.

-Have some bandages just in case someone gets a cut or burn during the storm.
+Have some bandages just in case someone gets a cut or hurt during the storm.

 During major storms, a supply of bottled water is important so that you can have clean water to drink and stay hydrated.